WoltLab/docs.woltlab.com/docs/migration/wsc61/php.md

 The following pages have been migrated to grid views.
 Plugins that have been hooked into these pages via event or template listeners must be adapted accordingly.
+An example how to add additional columns to an existing grid view can be found in the [grid view documentation](../../php/api/grid_views.md#events).

 - `calendar\acp\page\EventImportListPage`
 - `filebase\acp\page\LicenseListPage`